NottingHack/members-guide/events.rst

 Member's Meeting
 ^^^^^^^^^^^^^^^^

-All members are invited to the monthly members meeting.
+All members are invited to the monthly member's meeting.
 These occur on the first Wednesday of each month at 20:00.
 You can attend remotely via Zoom, or just us in the Blue Room downstairs.
 The agenda is published at least a few days prior to the meeting, which can be found on the Wiki `Agenda <https://wiki.nottinghack.org.uk/index.php?title=Agenda>`_ page.

 We use the meeting as an opportunity to provide updates on improvements to the space, plan areas to be worked on, and receive updates from various teams.